Pranav09-AI/Sherry/README.md

 Sherry is an AI assistant that provides an intuitive chat experience through a clean web interface.
 The project focuses on building a production-style AI application by integrating Large Language Models (LLMs) with a scalable backend architecture.

 This is **Version 1** of Sherry, which establishes the core chat functionality.
-Future versions will progressively introduce Retrieval-Augmented Generation (RAG), voice interaction, AI agents, and multi-model orchestration.
+Future versions will progressively introduce Retrieval-Augmented Generation (RAG), voice interaction, AI agents, and multi-model orchestration and at final this will be more on debugging model that focus on helping debugging the file.

 ---